clickup/ent-framework/docs/classes/TimelineManager.md

 ▸ **setCurrentPos**(`pos`): `void`

 Sets the actual timeline pos.
-Must be called by the client after each interaction with the database.
+Must be called by the Client after each interaction with the database.

 #### Parameters